 As used in Chapter 3307:1-7 of the Administrative Code:

-(A) "Applicant" shall mean the member for whom an application for disability benefits and attending physician's report, on forms provided by the retirement system, have been completed and received by the retirement system.
+(A) "Applicant" shall mean the member for whom an application has been completed and received by the retirement system.

-(B) "Attending physician" shall mean an applicant's physician of choice, who has established a therapeutic relationship with the applicant and has completed a report and certified on forms provided by the retirement system that in the attending physician's opinion an applicant is incapacitated for the performance of duty by a disabling condition that is presumed to be permanent.
+(C) "Attending physician" shall mean an applicant's physician of choice, who has established a therapeutic relationship with the applicant and has completed a report and certified on forms provided by the retirement system that in the attending physician's opinion an applicant is incapacitated for the performance of duty by a disabling condition that is presumed to be permanent.
+The attending physician shall provide standard objective and pertinent medical evidence supporting the opinion.

 (D) For purposes of section 3307.48 of the Revised Code, to "perform any teaching service" whether or not such services or positions are performed full-time or part-time, in a public or private employment school or non-school setting, on a volunteer basis or for compensation, in or outside the state of Ohio shall be defined to include any of the following: